top of page

 No story can be successful without conflict.
 There are no caveats, conditions, or cautions to this rule.
 The rule is universal, which means it applies to every successful story ever written anywhere on Earth at any time in Human history.

-For years, my critics told me my stories didn’t have enough conflict.
+For years, my critics told me my stories lacked sufficient conflict.
 Reviewers would write, “Your characters have it too easy.”
 This exasperated me because my stories had as much distress and opposition as any story I'd ever heard or read.
 My characters didn't have it easy!

 But the criticisms kept coming, even after I imposed greater turmoil onto my poor literary souls.

-After a great amount of my own suffering, I came to realize my critics weren't referring to insufficient conflict, but rather to insufficient internal conflict.
+After a great deal of my own suffering, I realized my critics weren't referring to insufficient conflict but rather to insufficient internal conflict.

 Ohhhhhh.
 Thank you for being clear.